Azure/aztranslate/docs/README.md

 supported.
 This package is part of the [Azure on MLHub](https://github.com/Azure/mlhub) repository.

+In addition to the *demo* command this package provides a collection of commands that turn the service into useful *command line tools* for translation and transliteration.

 A free Azure subscription allowing up to 2,000,000 character translations per month is available from https://azure.microsoft.com/free/ as the F0 pricing tier.
 After subscribing visit https://ms.portal.azure.com and Create a resource under AI and Machine Learning called Text Translations.
-Once created you can access the web API subscription key from the portal.
-This will be prompted for in the demo.
+Once created you can access the web API subscription key and endpoint from the portal.
+This will be prompted for when running a command, and then saved to file to reduce the need for repeated authentication requests.

 Please note that these Azure models, unlike the MLHub models in general, use *closed source services* which have no guarantee of